New Jersey Product Liability Attorneys

 Depending on the specific case, one or more of these parties may be legally responsible for a product that was unfit for its intended purpose or unsafe as a result of defective design, manufacturing defect, or insufficient warning or instructions for use.
 Notably, some products will always be deemed unsafe or dangerous by their intended use and the very nature of the product itself, such as dynamite or fireworks.
 Manufacturers and sellers of these types of products must warn customers of the inherent danger of the products on warning labels.

-What are the Different Types of Product Liability Claims?
+What are the Different Types of Products that can Lead to Product Liability Claims?

 In a variety of environments, from private residences to vehicles and workplaces, designers, manufacturers and distributors must take necessary measures to ensure that consumers and employees can safely utilize their products.
 The following are among the most common classifications of products that can cause serious injuries when defective or dangerous, often leading to product liability lawsuits: